Frequently asked questions

 This information can be used for the following purposes:

-• To determine a patient’s risk of recurrence in the absence of additional treatment
+• To help determine a patient’s risk of recurrence in the absence of additional treatment

-• To identify patients who are more likely to benefit from additional treatment
+• To help identify patients who are more likely to benefit from additional treatment

-• To monitor a patient’s disease while on treatment
+• To help monitor a patient’s disease while on treatment

-• To identify patients with disease recurrence following definitive treatment
+• To help identify patients with disease recurrence following definitive treatment

 MRD testing can detect residual, recurrent, or resistant cancer cells earlier than traditional detection methods.
 Earlier detection enables treatment decisions to be made when the tumor burden is low, increasing the chances for successful treatment.